Sarhamon/Planova/README.md

 This project is licensed under the terms of the [GNU GPL v3.](./LICENSE.md)

+You may copy, distribute and modify the software as long as you track changes/dates in source files.
+Any derivative works must be distributed under the same license.
+Commercial use is allowed, but with the same conditions.

 ## ✍️ Author
 - Lead Developer: Sarhamon(Sangyoon Lee)